 Meals-on-Wheels operates three nutrition programs to assist the homebound elderly in Forsyth County: hot meals, groceries and frozen meals.
 Volunteers have delivered more than 5,000,000 meals since the program began in 1962.
 Forsyth County’s Meals-on-Wheels program is the oldest in the Southeast and the third oldest in the nation.

 Meals-on-Wheels provides a hot nutritious lunch each weekday for 1,243 seniors in Forsyth County.
 Recipients are homebound and physically or mentally unable to obtain or prepare meals for themselves or have no responsible person available to provide meals.
-This meal-delivery service helps provide necessary nutrition and social contact for the elderly, enabling them to remain in their own homes.
+This meal-delivery service helps provide both necessary nutrition and social contact for the elderly, enabling them to remain in their own homes.

 Meals-on-Wheels provides frozen meals to homebound seniors who meet the criteria for this program.
 Every two weeks eligible seniors receive 10 frozen meals that are packaged and ready to be reheated.

 Meals-on-Wheels also provides shelf-stable groceries to eligible individuals.
-This service allows the program to address some of the nutritionals needs of the homebound elderly not met by hot or frozen meals.
+This service allows the program to address some of the nutritional needs of the homebound elderly not met by hot or frozen meals.
 In addition, emergency meals are delivered to all clients to have on hand in case of inclement weather.
 Meals-on-Wheels also provides screening for falls and fall-prevention services, as well as flowers, pet food and referrals to other community services.

 Forsyth County homebound residents age 60 and over who are unable to obtain and prepare food for themselves are eligible for this service.